hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-27-Simpsons's Paradox and the backdoor criterion.md

 ## What assumptions to we need to compute causal effect?

 The general problem suggested by Simpson's paradox is working out when we have enough information about the causal structure $G$ to compute the causal effect of one variable on another.
 In the above example we needed the relatively strong assumption that there were no latent variables affecting outcome (ie that the model was Markovian).
+Then we knew the whole structure $G$, so

 ## Smoking